photoprism/photoprism-docs/docs/getting-started/docker.md

 ```

 !!! tip
-    Your original media files won't be deleted, modified, or moved.
+    Running PhotoPrism in read-only mode disables all features that require write permissions,
-    If you still want to enable the read-only mode, you can do so by adding `-e PHOTOPRISM_READONLY="true"`.
+    like importing, uploading, renaming, and deleting files.
-    It will disable all features that require write permissions, like importing files via Web upload.
+    You may enable it by adding `-e PHOTOPRISM_READONLY="true"`.
-    You may additionally want to mount the *originals* folder with `:ro` flag so that Docker
+    In addition, you may mount the *originals* folder with `:ro` flag so that Docker
     blocks write operations.

 ### Step 2: Index your library ###